NWS Yorktown hosts Month of the Military Child youth parade

 Yorktown, Va.
-(April 5, 2024) Sailors assigned to the Naval Weapons Station (NWS) Yorktown’s Security Department direct traffic during a youth parade as part of the Month of the Military Child.
+(April 5, 2024) Ensign Darelle Moore, Naval Weapons Station (NWS) Yorktown’s Security Officer and Chief Ethan Holland, assigned to the installation’s Security Department, hand out stickers to military affiliated youths during a parade as part of the Month of the Military Child.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: